Healthy Eating Recipes

 Of course, this is where common sense should intrude.
 You probably shouldn’t add 1/2 cup of cayenne pepper to any recipe, regardless of your culinary tastes.
 If the recipe calls for that amount, your common sense should tell you that it is a typo that should probably read 1/2 teaspoon!
 In addition, you will need to simmer your soup long enough for it to be cooked properly, but not so long that the ingredients turn to mush!

 You might not think that frugality would affect a person’s ability to follow instructions.
 However, I have learned that a frugal cook will approach cooking in a way that would not occur to a more extravagant chef.
-If the instructions call for what a frugal person might consider “expensive” ingredients, that person may seriously change the the outcome by changing the amount or type of ingredients it includes.
+If the instructions call for what a frugal person might consider “expensive” ingredients, that person may seriously change the outcome by changing the amount or type of ingredients it includes.
 This could be disastrous to some taste buds.

-Dive in at your own risk!
+Dive into these healthy eating recipes at your own risk!

 With the above-mentioned warnings in mind, I have included here for your enjoyment some of my favorite dishes.
 Most of these are completely my own, either developed from scratch or by altering other dishes that I have discovered over the years.